 How to manage clipboard using keyboard hotkeys with Rule 18 free hotkey clipboard manager

 When you run Rule 18 you’ll see an empty list on the right like we already mentioned.
-To add text clips, you’re gonna have to first add them to Windows clipboard by copying or cutting text, just like you normally would by selecting text, right clicking and selecting either Copy or Cut from the context menu.
+To add text clips, you’re going to have to first add them to Windows clipboard by copying or cutting text, just like you normally would by selecting text, right clicking and selecting either Copy or Cut from the context menu.

 Once you’ve done that, click on the green plus sign and only then will the text clip appear on the list.
 It will automatically be assigned a keyboard hotkey, but you can change that by clicking on the exiting hotkey from the text clip list on the right.